-Anna Maria Island is a barrier island on the gulf coast of Florida, just south of Tampa.
-This 7-mile long island has the laid back feel and charm of island life at its best.
+Anna Maria Island is a barrier island on Florida’s gulf coast, just south of Tampa.
+This 7-mile-long island has the laid-back feel and charm of island life.
 The highest posted speed limit is 35 mph.

-This post may contain affiliate links.
-That means if you click and buy, I may receive a small commission (at no cost to you).
+This post may contain affiliate or sponsored links.
+If you click on a link and make a purchase, I may receive a small commission (at no additional cost to you).
 Please see my full disclosure policy for details.

-What is Anna Maria Island known for?
+What is Anna Maria Island best known for?

 Anna Maria Island is known for its white sandy beaches, crystal blue water, sunsets that take your breath away, friendly locals, mouthwatering seafood, and peaceful waterfront dining.

-Crossing the draw bridge signals the entrance to the island and life is about to change.
+Crossing the draw bridge onto Anna Maria Island is your signal that life is about to change.
 You are greeted by beautiful water on both sides of you, with just a glimpse of old Florida’s charming buildings ahead.

 The History of Anna Maria Island

 The first permanent resident of Anna Maria Island was George Emerson Bean.
 Until 1921 the island was only accessible by boat.
-At that time the first bridge connecting the fishing village of Cortez with Bradenton Beach was built.
+At that time, the first bridge connecting the fishing village of Cortez with Bradenton Beach was built.

-Today three small cities, Anna Maria, Holmes Beach, and Bradenton Beach make up Anna Maria Island.
+Today three small cities, Anna Maria, Holmes Beach, and Bradenton Beach, make up Anna Maria Island.

 Anna Maria Island Beaches

-No matter the time of year, don’t hesitate to dip your feet in the Gulf of Mexico, warm or cool the water is always welcoming!
+No matter the time of year, don’t hesitate to dip your feet in the Gulf of Mexico.
+Warm or cool the water is always welcoming!

-seems to be daily activities of both young and old.
+Walking the beach, playing in the sand, and looking for shells, seems to be daily activities of both young and old.

 Anna Maria Island Accommodations

 Tortuga Inn is the kind of place that sweeps you off your feet.
-It comes with its own private white sand beach across the street, beach chairs and umbrellas await you.
+It comes with its own private white sand beach across the street.
+Beach chairs and umbrellas await you.
 There are three heated pools and a boat dock for guests to enjoy.

 Anna Maria Island Restaurants

-The food was good, but not exceptional, the view was spectacular, the mood very romantic and the conversation was perfect!
+The food was good, but not exceptional.
+The view was spectacular, the mood very romantic, and the conversation was perfect!

 We visited the Tide Tables twice during our visit.
-This place is definitely a favorite among the locals.
+This place is a favorite among the locals.
 The perfect place for fried shrimp and ice cold beer while enjoying the view.

 The Waterfront Restaurant has some of the best food we’ve eaten on the island.
 I had never had pineapple coleslaw until I ate it at the Waterfront Restaurant.
 It is the perfect pairing with their grouper tacos.
 This is one place on the island you might want to see if they take reservations.